rascol/Raspberry-Pi-PPS-Client/README.md

 The steps below don't do a complete kernel installation.
 Only enough is done to get the object files that are necessary for compiling a kernel driver.
 If you are unable to match your kernel version to the source found [here](https://github.com/raspberrypi/linux) instructions for doing a complete kernel install can be found [here](https://www.raspberrypi.org/documentation/linux/kernel/building.md).
 Otherwise follow the steps below.

-If you need git:
+If you don't have git,
 ```
 $ sudo apt-get install git
 ```

 ## Locate the Kernel Source

-First determine the Linux kernel version on your RPi with "`uname -r`".
+First determine the Linux kernel version on your RPi with `uname -r`.
 Then from a browser go to https://github.com/raspberrypi/linux.
 Look at the `makefile` in the files list.
-The merge comment will give the version, `Linux 4.4.14`, at the time this was written.
+The merge comment will give the version (`Linux 4.4.14` at the time this README was written).
 If this agrees with the version of your RPi you have the kernel source page you need.
+You will use this source page in the build steps below.

-If the Linux version is more recent, browse to https://github.com/raspberrypi/linux/commits/rpi-4.4.y.
+If the current Linux version is more recent than your own, browse to https://github.com/raspberrypi/linux/commits/rpi-4.4.y.
 Search down though the commit list until you find the commit for the Linux version of your RPi.
 Select its commit number.
 That will take you to a the commit page.
 Select the `Browse Files` button at the top right.
 That will open the source tree page that you need.
 Copy its URL.
 For example, https://github.com/raspberrypi/linux/tree/ba760d4302e4fce130007b8bdbce7fcafc9bd9a9 , is the kernel source page for `Linux 4.4.13`.

 ## Building on the RPi